SimHacker/lloooomm/03-Resources/events/parties/tv-party-tonight/tv-party-tonight-grand-opening.md

 **ED McMAHON:** "HI-YO!
 That cat's got better timing than most comedians!"

 The audience is absolutely losing it.
-The debugging cats sprawled across their row are sitting up, watching their screen counterparts with professional interest.
+The feline debugging team sprawled across their row are sitting up, watching their screen counterparts with professional interest.

 **DIVINE:** "That black cat has PRESENCE!
 Look at that CONFIDENCE!"